Tarique Rahman: 2004 Dhaka grenade attack case

-On August 21, 2004, a grenade attack on an Awami League rally in Dhaka killed 24 people and injured about 300, including then-opposition leader Sheikh Hasina.
-On August 22, Motijheel Police Station Sub-Inspector (SI) Faruk Ahmed filed a case as the plaintiff.
-Tarique Rahman was not named as an accused in the case.
-The Awami League alleged that the investigation under the then BNP government was slow and confusing, and that there was an attempt to cover up the real conspirators of the attack.
+On 21 August 2004, a grenade attack on an Awami League rally in Dhaka killed 24 people and injured about 300, including then-opposition leader Sheikh Hasina.
+On 22 August, Motijheel Police Station Sub-Inspector (SI) Faruk Ahmed filed a case as the plaintiff.
+Rahman was initially not named as an accused in the case.
+The Awami League condemned the BNP government's handling of the investigation.
+The BNP denies any link to the attack.

 When the reinvestigation of the case began during the caretaker government in 2007, the names of Mufti Abdul Hannan, leader of the banned organization Harkatul Jihad, and Abdus Salam Pintu, deputy minister of the then BNP government, came up.

 When the Awami League came to power in 2009, a further investigation was carried out.
-The investigation revealed the names of Tarique Rahman and other high-ranking BNP leaders.
-In 2011, Tarique Rahman was named as the main conspirator in the supplementary charge sheet and was formally charged in the case.
+The investigation revealed the names of Rahman and other high-ranking BNP leaders.
+In 2011, Rahman was named as the alleged main conspirator in the supplementary charge sheet and was formally charged in the case.
 He was accused of being the mastermind of the attack by Awami League General Secretary Obaidul Quader; however, the accusation was denied by BNP Secretary General Mirza Fakhrul Islam Alamgir.

 The trial officially began in 2012.
-After a long hearing, the Dhaka Speedy Trial Tribunal announced its verdict in the August 21 grenade attack case on October 10, 2018.
-The court identified Tariq Rahman as the main conspirator of the attack and sentenced Tariq to life imprisonment in the verdict for the case of the 2004 Dhaka grenade attack.
-However, the verdict was given in his absence as he was staying abroad.
+After a long hearing, the Dhaka Speedy Trial Tribunal announced its verdict in the 21 August grenade attack case on 10 October 2018.
+The court identified Rahman as the main conspirator of the attack and sentenced him to life imprisonment in the verdict for the case.
+However, the verdict was given in his absence as he was abroad.
 He was shown as a 'fugitive' in the charge sheet.
-In observing the verdict in this case, the court said:

-This attack, with the help of the state apparatus, was an attempt to make the Awami League leaderless.

-The BNP denies any link to the attack.
-It alleges that the verdict was given to ruin BNP in a planned way, and to fulfill the desire of the government's a special person.

 On 22 November 2024, the High Court concluded a hearing on the appeals and death references of the grenade attack cases.
-On 1 December 2024, Tarique, Lutfozzaman Babar, and 47 others were acquitted by the court.
-The High Court has recommended that the Home Ministry take the necessary measures to conduct a new investigation into the August 21 grenade attack case through appropriate and expert agencies to ensure justice.
+On 1 December 2024, Rahman, Lutfozzaman Babar, and 47 others were acquitted by the court.
+The High Court has recommended that the Home Ministry take the necessary measures to conduct a new investigation into the 21 August grenade attack case through appropriate and expert agencies to ensure justice.